 Naturally occurring palladium contains seven isotopes.
 The radioactive isotope 107Pd is the most stable (half-life 6.5 million years).
 Eighteen other radioactive isotopes are obtained by different types of nuclear reactions.
 These isotopes have a very short half-life.

-- On the treatment of anode slime by aqua regia, the palladium together with gold and other platinum metals soluble to form chloro complexes.
+- In the treatment of anode slime by aqua regia, the Pd together with Au and other platinum metals are soluble to form chloro complexes.
 Palladium from the complex like H2PdCl4.

 - From the solution, gold is precipitated by FeSO4.

 - The solution containing H2PdCl4 left after the precipitation of platinum is treated with excess aqueous ammonia followed by HCl.
 The precipitate of [Pd(NH3)2]Cl2 is purified by precipitation and ignited to obtain palladium.

 - Palladium element is obtained in the form of a powder sponge.
 It is made compact by metallurgical technique.